 We secure access to all transactional areas of our websites using ‘https’ technology.

-We regularly monitor our system for possible vulnerabilities and attacks and we do quarterly PCI compliant scans.
+We regularly monitor our system for possible vulnerabilities and attacks and we undertake quarterly PCI compliant scans.
 We are also Cyber Essentials Certified.

-Any information provided by you will be retained for as long as necessary in connection with the purposes for which it was provided, for example, to respond to your enquiry.
-In respect of any contact information stored within our customer relationship management (CRM) system, we will delete your details upon request and if we have not had any further communication with you within a period of seven years in order to meet our contractual obligations.
+Any information provided by you will be retained for, as long as necessary in connection with the purposes for which it was provided: for example, to respond to your enquiry.
+In respect of any contact information stored within our customer relationship management system, we will delete your details upon request and if we have not had any further communication with you within a period of seven years in order to meet our contractual obligations.

 To determine the appropriate retention period for Personal Data, we consider the amount, nature, and sensitivity of the Personal Data, the potential risk of harm from unauthorised use or disclosure of your Personal Data, the purposes for which we process your Personal Data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 In any case, once we have processed any information about you in connection with the purposes for which it was provided or collected, we will securely delete or anonymise (to the extent such information was capable of identifying you in the first instance) such information upon expiry of the above time period.